The-Quantumist/the-quantumist/_posts/2023-01-31-quantum-computing-for-computer-engineers-part-2/2023-01-31-quantum-computing-for-computer-engineers-part-2.md

 ---
-title: "Where are the other 432?"
+title: "Quantum Computing for Computer Engineers - Part 2"
 date: 2023-01-31
 tags:
   - Quantum Computing
   - Linear Algebra
 author: Federico Tiblias, Gilberto Manunza
 ---

+# Where are the other 432?

 The story so far: quantum computers run on strange little things called qubits, we can write them as $$2$$D vectors, and the values inside these vectors represent the probabilities of observing them in state $$\ket{0}$$ or $$\ket{1}$$.